codeforamerica/clientcommhelp/README.md

 ## Text message best practices

-Effective communication strategies will help you get the most out of ClientComm
+Effective communication strategies will help you get the most out of ClientComm.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Bt-aEaUR0cg" frameborder="0" gesture="media" allowfullscreen></iframe>

 ## How do I send a message to multiple clients at once?
 Learn how to send a mass message.

-### How to send a mass message
 ![Sending a mass message](https://raw.githubusercontent.com/codeforamerica/clientcommhelp/master/MassMessage.gif)

 On the homepage, click the "mass message" button.
 Write your message, then select your recipients.
 You can check off just a few clients, or use the "select all" checkbox to choose all of them.
 There is no limit to the number of clients you can message at once.
 Then hit send!